knatten/Ostrich/README.md

+## Warning

+This project is in early development, and I'm currently using it to try out various ideas.
+There are half finished features, un-used code and weird ideas on master.

 ## Ostrich x86_64 emulator / debugger

 Just a toy x86_64 emulator / debugger with time travelling and an assembly interpreter.

 Note that this only builds on the latest MSVC.